mkalinowski2/ignus-h3-templates/templates/mt_Firewalk_1.6f/index.md

 [Download mt_Firewalk 1.6f](./mt_Firewalk_1.6f.zip)

 ### Changes from last version ([mt_Firewalk 1.6e](../mt_Firewalk_1.6e) template)
-* AI zone can have any fraction towns and terrain
+* "AI" zone can have any fraction towns and terrain
+* Playing with AI or 2vs2 is no longer posible to play that mode please use mt_Firewalk_1.6e version

 ### Description
 This is upgraded mirror version of the [mt_Firewalk 1.6e](../mt_Firewalk_1.6e) template.